 Student B, Department of Law

-An interest in debate is why I chose the Faculty of Law and why I would recommend it to all prospective students.
+I chose the Faculty of Law due to an interest in debate and would recommend it to any prospective students with similar interests.

-The tournament was exhilarating, and we faced an elite opponent from the University of Oxford in the first round.
+The tournament was exhilarating, and we faced a formidable opponent from the University of Oxford in the first round.
 Doing mental gymnastics, I could feel myself growing in real-time, which I really enjoyed.
 Competing alongside the world’s best debaters, and seeing the top of the world through friendly rivalry, was an experience that I will cherish for the rest of my life.

 In Japan, people tend to dislike argument and debate.
 There is even a word, herikutsu, used to deride “argument for argument’s sake,” and I feel that this aspect of the culture is hindering Japan’s development.
 As the future leaders of Japan, we must acquire the ability to argue and reason with the world.